 Contents

 It’s believed that the first invention designed to aid vision was the reading stone, which became widely used in 1000 AD.
 Generally, these stones were made of rock crystal, like quartz or glass.
 People would place the stone over the text and glide it as they read.
 It would work much like a magnifying glass.
+While incredibly simple, the concept of the reading stone laid the foundation for modern magnifiers, reading glasses, and even camera lenses centuries later.

-The first wearable eyeglasses were invented in Italy in the late 13th century, although the actual identity of the inventor is unknown.
+The first wearable eyeglasses were invented in Italy in the late 13th century; however, the actual identity of the inventor remains unknown.
 Initially, these glasses were worn by scholars and monks.
 They had no temples (side pieces) and were simply held in front of the eyes or balanced on the nose.
-The glasses themselves were framed in leather, and this style was worn until 1452, when the production of books and the increase in literate citizens demanded new designs and mass production.
+The glasses themselves were framed in leather, and this style was worn until 1452, when the increased production of books and the rise of literate citizens demanded new designs and mass production.
+This was also the century when scientists began experimenting with convex lenses, which are used for farsightedness today.
+Because the 13th-century glasses were handmade and expensive, early spectacles symbolized intellect and privilege—a far cry from today’s everyday accessibility.

 The next point of extensive development for eyeglasses occurred in the 1700s.
 In this century, eyeglasses included temples to secure the frames over the ears.
 They were also made by hand.
+By the late 1700s, glasses were no longer just for reading; they had become daily essentials for merchants, scientists, and professionals.

 Common Styles